bonitasoft/bonita-developer-resources/codestyle/README.md

 ![intellij imports](doc/intellij_scopes.png)

-The, create two new profiles using the `Copyright > Copyright Profiles`
+Then, create two new profiles using the `Copyright > Copyright Profiles`

 Community profile with content:
 ```